1/42

 Describe the process fo facilitated diffusion

-Facilitated diffusion is a process of passive transport in which the movement of small uncharged particles, moving with the concentration gradient pass through channel or carrier proteins embedded within the cell membrane
+Facilitated diffusion is a process of passive transport in which the movement of small uncharged particles, moving with the concentration gradient pass through channel proteins embedded within the cell membrane

 Describe the process of osmosis

-Osmosis if the diffusion of water particles, in which water molecules are transported through the semi-permeable cell membrane or facilitated by proteins call aquaporins.
+Osmosis if the diffusion of water particles, in which water molecules are transported across the cell membrane from a hypotonic solution (low solute) to a hypertonic solution(high solute concentration) facilitated by proteins call aquaporins.

 Describe active transport